civicrm/org.civicrm.shoreditch/README.md

 The theme includes two major components:

  * "`bootstrap.css`" is a build of Bootstrap based on the standard Bootstrap style-guide.
 It can be used with other CiviCRM extensions which satisfy the Bootstrap style-guide.
- * "`custom-civicrm.css`" is an optional replacement for "civicrm.css".
+ * "`custom-civicrm.css`" is a supplement for "civicrm.css".
 It uses the same visual conventions and SCSS metadata, but it applies to existing core screens.

 ### Using `bootstrap.css`